EasyCorp/EasyAdminBundle/Resources/doc/advanced-tutorials/customizing-backend-actions.md

     # ...
 ```

-The value of the `actions` option is added to the default actions.
-This means
+The value of the `actions` option is merged with the default action
-that in the example above, the `edit` view of all the backend entities will
+configuration.
+This means that in the example above, the `edit` view of all
-include the `list`, `delete` and `show` actions (the first two are the default
+entities will include the `list`, `delete` and `show` actions (the first two
-actions and the last one is explicitly configured).
+are the default actions and the last one is explicitly configured).

-Instead of adding new actions, sometimes you want to remove some actions from
+Instead of adding new actions, sometimes you want to remove them.
+To do so, use
-the views.
-To do so, use the same `actions` option but prefix each action to
-remove with a dash (`-`):
+the same `actions` option but prefix each action to remove with a dash (`-`):

 ```yaml
 easy_admin: